solenedel/TodayList/README.md

 To-do list app using PERN (Postgres, Express, React, Node) stack.

+To run in development mode: `npm run dev`

 ## Setting up the database

 After creating a Postgres database, in PSQL run: